someobserver/recurgence/math/03-semantic-manifold/index.md

 4. **Recursive Depth** $D(p, t)$ and **Attractor Stability** $A(p, t)$ — modulate the manifold's structure and resilience.
 5. **Semantic Mass** $M(p, t)$ — integrates depth, density, and stability to curve the manifold and generate attractor basins.

-The metric evolves according to a flow equation that couples intrinsic curvature with recursive feedback, enabling both stable and fluid semantic regimes.
-High constraint regions yield sharply defined geodesics and semantic rigidity; low constraint regions permit flexible, innovative transitions.
-The interplay of these fields establishes the geometric and dynamical context for recursive coupling and semantic evolution developed in subsequent sections.
+The metric evolves according to a flow equation that couples intrinsic curvature with recursive feedback, supporting both stable and fluid semantic regimes.
+High constraint regions produce sharply defined geodesics and semantic rigidity; low constraint regions open space for flexible, innovative transitions.
+The interplay of these fields provides the geometric and dynamical context for recursive coupling and semantic evolution developed in subsequent sections.

 ---